JessieCMiao/Bikesharing/README.md

 # Bikesharing

 a.
 What is the overall purpose of this project?
-  To forcast bike rental demand in the Capital Bikeshare program in Washington, D.C. by combine historical usage patterns with weather data.
+  To forecast bike rental demand in the Capital Bike share program in Washington, D.C. by combine historical usage patterns with weather data.

 b.
 What do each file in your repository do?